Skip to content

 Athens

 Monastiraki Square is the central square of Plaka.
-Everything comes and goes here, as there is a metro station here.
-Monastiraki is a part of Plaka and the flea market district of the city.
+Everything comes and goes here, as there is a metro station.
+Monastiraki is part of Plaka and the city’s flea market district.

-Here you can find antiques, leather clothes, and the latest sneakers at low prices in permanent stores.
-It seems more like a bit of a bazaar.
+You can find antiques, leather clothes, and the latest sneakers at low prices in permanent stores here.
+It seems more like a bazaar.

 Monastiraki is one of the most popular shopping districts in Athens.
 Many narrow streets branch off from the large Monastiraki Square.
 Every Sunday, a lively flea market takes place in the immediate vicinity.

-The square also includes some sites that are worth visiting, such as the Pantanassa Church with its beautiful decorations inside, as well as the Tzistarakis Mosque.
+The square also includes some sites worth visiting, such as the Pantanassa Church, which has beautiful decorations inside, and the Tzistarakis Mosque.
 The ruins of Hadrian’s Library, built by the Roman emperor Hadrian, are also worth a visit.

 Since shopping makes us hungry, we recommend going to one of the cafes and restaurants in the square; there is something for everyone here.
 Directly on one of the corners of the square is the tavern Bairaktaris, which offers many typical dishes from Greek cuisine since 1879.

-In Monastiraki, there is always something new to discover, even quiet winding alleys.
+Monastiraki always has something new to discover, even quiet winding alleys.
 The whole district is traffic-calmed, which is, of course, ideal for strolling.

 11-Hadrian’s Library: Cultural Center of Emperor Hadrian